 Essential Oil Flash Point

-Recently I received an email from someone who was trying to find a chart that listed all the flash points for essential oils, and it got me wondering as to why anyone might actually need to have this information.
-Certainly it is not something that I think about in my day to day work as an aromatherapist, although I do follow the ‘golden rule’ as much as possible of keeping all my oils in a cool, dark place.
+Why would I need to know about the flash point of an essential oil?
+It is not something that I think about in my day to day work as an aromatherapist, although I do follow the ‘golden rule’ as much as possible of keeping all my oils in a cool, dark place.

 Businessdictionary.com has this definition of a flash point: